ChaoranHu/smam/cran-comments.md

 ## Newer Version of R package smam

-The R package smam 0.5.3 has already in CRAN.
+The R package smam 0.5.4 has already been in CRAN.
 This is the next version of smam.
-The version number of this package is 0.5.4.
+The version number of this package is 0.6.0.